 The transfer agent and registrar for our common stock is Computershare Inc. The transfer agent and registrar's address is Computershare Trust Company, N.A.

 National Securities Exchange Listing

-Our common stock is listed on NYSE American, or the "NYSE American", under the symbol "MAIA.".
+We have applied to have our shares of common stock listed on the Nasdaq under the symbol "MAIA."